 The 21 rear spokes are arranged according to what Fulcrum calls its 2:1 Two-to-One system, with 14 on the driveside and 7 on the non-driveside.
 Fulcrum says that this limits the loss of rim tension when you pedal.

 “Slackening and torsion are limited and the transfer of the athlete’s power is much more effective,” it says.

 When we reviewed the Racing Quattros we said, “A lot of wheel for not a lot of money.
 Fast and durable, a great all-rounder.”

 Buy if: You’re looking for something that’s strong and durable with a little extra rim depth.

-Fulcrum no longer lists a 2Way-Fit version of the Racing 3, but they're still available from retailers and at £469.99 they're the cheapest rim-braked tubeless wheels Fulcrum offers.
-That means you can fit either standard clinchers or go tubeless because there are no holes in the rim.
+Fulcrum no longer lists a 2Way-Fit version of the Racing 3, but they're still available from retailers at £425.
+You can fit either standard clinchers or go tubeless because there are no holes in the rim.